alyssaq/heap/README.md

 # [Heap]( http://en.wikipedia.org/wiki/Heap_\(data_structure\) ) Implementation in C++

+This is an implementation of a **binary min-heap**.
+Heaps maintain an implicit binary tree structure in an array (I used the STL vector so that we do not have to specify an array size at creation time).
 **Min-heap property**: All nodes are less than or equal of its children.
+Thus, the minimum key always sits at the top of the heap.

 Compile:
 > make